RevenueCat/revenuecat-expo-replit-framework/README.md

 - Development server auto-starts when you press Run
 - All dependencies installed and ready
 - Web development environment optimized for Replit
-- RevenueCat integration with demo mode for testing
+- RevenueCat integration with test store support
 - Cross-platform navigation and UI components

 ## 🧪 Testing Your Subscriptions